 Recognizing stress symptoms

 How does your partner act when they’re stressed?
 Hectic schedules and everyday work-life demands make it easy to become wrapped up in our own worlds.
 But when we lose sight of our partner’s stress, then we are not communicating and we are not connecting.
 This is why it is imperative to make the extra effort to recognize when you’re dealing with a stressed partner.

 Ask yourself: How does my partner show his or her stress?
 How do his or her sleeping habits, eating habits, mood, energy levels or disposition change?

 When your partner is undergoing stress, he or she may become aloof or agitated and may withdraw emotionally or even physically.
-This can leave you feeling lonely and vulnerable, like you’re alone or unappreciated in your relationship.
-Your instinct in this situation may be to withdraw as well, and to treat your partner the way they are treating you.
-This will not solve anything; you’re reacting instead of thinking, and punishing your partner instead of supporting them.
-This only erodes trust and pushes both of you further apart from each other, particularly if it’s a behavior you engage in frequently.
+This can leave you feeling lonely and vulnerable like you’re alone or unappreciated in your relationship.
+Your instinct in this situation may be to withdraw as well and to treat your partner the way they are treating you.
+This will not solve anything; you’re reacting instead of thinking and punishing your partner instead of supporting them.
+This only erodes trust and pushes both of you further apart from each other, particularly if it’s a behavior you engage in often.

 Rather than giving in to the desire to “let them see how it feels” and adding to the negative tension within the relationship, take a step back and show some compassion – not just for your partner, but for yourself.
 By tending to your own needs during these times, you will be stronger, more secure and better equipped to be the anchor that your partner (and your relationship) needs.